Finale (Smallville): Part 1

+Part 2

-Tess, awakening on a table inside a laboratory, is greeted by the parallel universe version of Lionel Luthor (John Glover) from Earth-2, who reveals that they are underneath the ruins of the Luthor Mansion, where Lex has been hiding, taking his clones' vital parts and grafting them to his body to mend himself (as revealed in the season premiere episode "Lazarus").
+Tess, awakening on a table inside a laboratory, is greeted by the alternate version of Lionel Luthor from Earth-2, who reveals that they are underneath the ruins of the Luthor Mansion, where Lex has been hiding, taking his clones' vital parts and grafting them to his body to mend himself.
 Lionel attempts to use Tess's heart to bring Lex back to life, but she breaks free and fatally shoots Lionel during her escape.
-Lionel makes a deal with Darkseid to bring his doppelgänger's son to life in exchange for Lionel's soul.
+Lionel makes a deal with Darkseid to bring Lex to life in exchange for Lionel's soul.
 Clark tracks Tess to the mansion, where he is confronted by Lex.
 Clark apologizes for not being able to save Lex from the loss of his soul, but declares that he will always be there to stop Lex in the future.
-Oliver confronts Granny Goodness, DeSaad, and Gordon Godfrey, dispatching them with three arrows.
+Oliver confronts Granny Goodness, Desaad, and Godfrey, dispatching them with three arrows.
 At LuthorCorp, Tess confronts Lex, who reveals that he always knew that she was his sister and that he used her.
 Lex embraces Tess, and stabs her in the stomach as he tells her he loves her, claiming to be saving her from becoming like him.
 As she lies dying, she poisons Lex with a neurotoxin that erases all of his memories within 30 seconds.